sourcegraph/sourcegraph-public-snapshot/doc/user/search/index.md

 Sourcegraph supports advanced code search for specifically matching patterns inside code structures, like function parameters and loop bodies.

-See our [structural search](structural.md) documentation for a detailed explanation of this search mode.
+See the [structural search](structural.md) documentation for a detailed explanation of this search mode.

 ### Commit diff search